RIKEN-RCCS/lens3/v2/doc/design.md

 - __DISABLED__ → __READY__: It is by a cease of a disabling condition.
 - __READY__ → __SUSPENDED__: The move is on a condition the server is
   busy, when all reserved ports are used.
-- __SUSPENDED__ → __READY__: The move is done after some time
+- __SUSPENDED__ → __READY__: The move is done after some duration.
-  duration.
-It will move back and forward between READY and SUSPENDED states if the condition remains.
+  The state will move back and forward between READY and SUSPENDED if the condition remains.
 - __READY__ → __INOPERABLE__: It is by a failure of starting a
   backend.
 This state is a deadend.
 The only operation allowed on an INOPERABLE pool is to remove it.

-Deleting buckets and secrets during suspension will alter only the state of Lens3 but not the state of a backend (becuase a backend is not running).
+Deleting buckets and secrets during suspension will alter only the state of Lens3 but not the state of a backend (because a backend is not running).

 ## Bucket Deletion

 Lens3 Registrar never deletes buckets in the backend.
 It just removes it from the namespace.
-A user can delete a bucket via the S3 delete bucket operaion.
+A user can delete a bucket via the S3 delete bucket operation.
 However, the deleted status is not reflected in Lens3's status.

 ## Keyval-DB Operations